alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The state of Alabama hears the following types of cases under the tort law:

-• Negligence: this is a tort case where a person’s inaction or negligence causes loss or damage to another person
+• Negligence: This is a tort case where a person’s inaction or negligence causes loss or damage to another person

 • Intentional tort: The opposite of negligence tort cases, intentional tort cases are ones where a person deliberately performs an act that causes injury or loss to another person

-• Strict liability: in some tort cases, a person or an entity may be liable for damages caused to another person through no direct fault of the person or entity.
+• Strict liability: In some tort cases, a person or an entity may be liable for damages caused to another person through no direct fault of the person or entity.
 A person or entity may be responsible for damages to the claimant, even if the action that caused the injury or loss is not the defendant’s direct fault.

-• Wrongful death: a wrongful death tort case involves the death of a person due to another person’s deliberate or negligent actions.
+• Wrongful death: A wrongful death tort case involves the death of a person due to another person’s deliberate or negligent actions.
 Only the deceased’s estate may recover damages in a wrongful death tort case.

-• Fraud: a fraud tort arises when a person suffers loss or injury because another person misrepresented or falsely represented a fact.
+• Fraud: A fraud tort arises when a person suffers loss or injury because another person misrepresented or falsely represented a fact.

 • Medical malpractice: If a person sustains loss or injuries due to a medical practitioner’s deliberate or negligent actions, a medical malpractice tort arises, and the medical practitioner or institution is liable.